lucidworks/solr/solr/modules/external-files/README.md

 ## ExternalFileUtil (EFU)

 The org.apache.solr.util.external.ExternalFileUtil is a command line tool used to process the raw external files and produce the partitioned output.

 Syntax:

 ```
 java -cp ${solr_modules_root}/external-files/build/libs/*:${solr_deployment_root}/server/solr-webapp/webapp/WEB-INF/lib/*:${solr_deployment_root}/server/lib/*:${solr_deployment_root}/server/lib/ext/* org.apache.solr.util.external.ExternalFileUtil ${rawFilesRoot} ${outRoot} ${zkHost} ${collection}
 ```

+The EFU will walk the raw files root dir looking for newly added external files.
+It compares timestamp directories for each file to determine if a new version of a file is available.
+It will process all new files and emit partitioned, binary files to the output directory.
+The format of the input and output are described in sections below.

 ## ExternalFileListener

-The ExternalFileListener is a Solr event listener that creates the partitioned index files, used during the external file load, after each new searcher and first searcher.
+The ExternalFileListener is a Solr event listener that creates the partitioned index files after each new searcher and first searcher.
 The ExternalFileListener is configured in the solrconfig.xml as
 follows: